 Throughout the year, this website will be updated with happenings in the counseling world at Discovery;

 community events, activities, and support; and resources for students and families.

 Individual Counseling - Students may be referred to individual counseling by the classroom teacher, school staff member, or parents.
 Individual counseling sessions are brief, and last 6-8 regular sessions or less.
 If a student would benefit from longer term counseling, an outside referral will be made.

 Group Counseling - Small groups (typically 6 students or less) take place throughout the school year, with a broad range of topics.
 There are two general types of groups: skill-building and adjusting to life events.

 Skill-building groups focus on skills that directly help students to be successful in the classroom (social skills, emotional management, etc.),

-- Classroom Guidance - At the primary school level, teachers spend a lot of time teaching non-academic skills such as social skills, building empathy, managing emotions, and solving problems.
-The counselor supports these efforts by providing classroom lessons and utilizing research-based resources such as Kelso's Choice (Discovery's framework for solving problems), The Second Step Program, and PBIS.
+Classroom Lessons- At the primary school level, teachers spend a lot of time teaching non-academic skills such as social skills, building empathy, managing emotions, and solving problems.
+The counselor supports these efforts by providing classroom lessons and utilizing research-based resources to further develop these skills.

 *Please contact the counseling office if you have any concerns, questions, or updates regarding your child.